Orchestra at the Music for All Summer Symposium, presented by Yamaha

 Ball State University, Muncie, IN

 June 22 - 27, 2015 | Leadership Weekend Experience: June 20-22

 The immersive curriculum gives students the opportunity to work with guest artists whose insight and experience exemplify musical excellence.
-Past artists-in-residence and guest artists include: Nick Kendall, Time for Three, Barrage, the Ahn Trio, PROJECT Trio and Christian Howes.
+Students get hands-on interaction with 2015 artists Christan Howes and The Ahn Trio.

 Players of all levels of experience are challenged to learn.
 At the same time, students have fun building friendships with string players from across the country.
 They participate in master classes, ensemble rehearsals, sectionals and feature sessions.
 The camp includes an immersive concert experience with a guest artist and a string orchestra concert at the end of the week.

 All this in the setting of the full Music for All Summer Symposium, which brings more than 1,000 high school performers together from across the country.
 Leadership is a theme that runs throughout the symposium, helping build strong student leaders as well as skilled musicians.

 Experience something far beyond the “everyday” at the Music for All Summer Symposium!